Sarah Lewis, PharmD

 Why is a facelift performed?

-Your doctor may recommend a cosmetic or aesthetic facelift for you if:
+Your doctor may recommend a cosmetic or aesthetic facelift if:

-- You are physically healthy and have realistic expectations of improvement, not perfection
+You have realistic expectations of improvement, not perfection.

-Your doctor may recommend a medically necessary facelift for you if you have:
+Your doctor may recommend a medical facelift if you have:

 How is a facelift performed?

 Your facelift will be performed in a hospital or outpatient setting using one of the following approaches:

 Minimally invasive facelifts have many names and involve various techniques.
 They range from the limited incision facelift that is similar to a traditional facelift, to nonsurgical techniques, or “thread” facelifts.
 Thread lifts involve the placement of fine surgical thread in the layer of fat and tissue under your skin, which are then pulled taut to give the appearance of tighter skin.
 Minimally invasive surgery generally involves a faster recovery and less pain than open surgery.
 This is because it causes less trauma to tissues.
 Your surgeon will make small incisions instead of a larger one used in open surgery.
 Minimally invasive facelifts also offer a more subtle change in appearance than open surgery facelifts.

 Open surgery facelifts involve making a large incision that starts at your temple, runs down in front of the ear, continues around the back of the ear, and ends at the lower scalp.
 An open surgery incision allows your surgeon to see and access the surgical area directly.
 Open surgery generally involves a longer recovery and more pain than minimally invasive surgery.
 Open surgery requires a larger incision and more cutting and displacement of muscle and other tissues than minimally invasive surgery.
 Despite this, open surgery may be a safer or more effective method for certain patients.